 Obstacles Women Face

-Below are two info-graphs that highlight the numerous obstacles facing women veterans as they transition back to civilian life especially those with lived experience of in-service sexual assault and trauma.
+Below is one info-graph that highlight the numerous obstacles facing women veterans as they transition back to civilian life especially those with lived experience of in-service sexual assault and trauma.

-8 out of 10 perpetrators are men and 98% perpetrators are known to the victim.
+8 out of 10 perpetrators are men and 98% are known to the victim.

 Sarah set up a sub-group of the Defence Select Committee to take evidence from women serving in the Army, Royal Navy and Royal Air Force.
 The forum provides the opportunity for personnel to talk, with the assurance of anonymity, about their experiences of bullying, harassment and sexual abuse in the forces.
 It comes amid concerns that the conviction rate for rape in the military justice system is up to six times worse than in civilian courts.
 Women are also significantly overrepresented, compared with men, in the proportion of complaints submitted annually within the Armed Forces.
 Female personnel comprise 12 per cent of the military, but submitted 23 per cent of complaints in 2019.